Lim-Jiaxian/ID_Assignment01/README.md

   - Format of website, responsive interactions, border / padding / colour for individual elements
 - JavaScript
   - Ellipsis Menu for navigational page links when the screen size is small like mobile devices
-  - Notification popoup message if footer textbox is filled and submit button is pressed
+  - Notification popup message if footer textbox is filled and submit button is pressed
+  - Notification popup message if redeem form text, number and email box is filled and submit button is pressed

 # Credits